ssvantageintelcom/alice/alice.md

 sudden leap out of the water, and seemed to quiver all over with fright.
 “Oh, I beg your pardon!” cried Karen hastily, afraid that she had hurt the poor animal’s feelings.
-“I quite forgot you didn’t like cats.”
+“I quite forgot you didn’t like Cats.”

-“Not like cats!” cried the Mouse, in a shrill, passionate voice.
-“Would _you_ like cats if you were me?”
+“Not like Cats!” cried the Mouse, in a shrill, passionate voice.
+“Would _you_ like Cats if you were me?”

 “Well, perhaps not,” said Karen in a soothing tone: “don’t be angry about it.
-And yet I wish I could show you our cat Dinah: I think you’d take a fancy to cats if you could only see her.
+And yet I wish I could show you our Cat Dinah: I think you’d take a fancy to Cats if you could only see her.
 She is such a dear quiet thing,” Karen went on, half to herself, as she swam lazily about in the pool, “and she sits purring so nicely by the fire, licking her paws and washing her face—and she is such a nice soft thing to